 5. Nutrient Deficiency

-Dry skin is reasonable, especially during winter months.
+Dry skin is reasonable, especially during the winter months.
 However, if you discover that your skin is so tender that it is prone to flaking and cracking, it might be an indicator of a nutrient deficiency.
 The ultra-dry skin may result from a lack of sufficient water and a deficiency in essential fatty acids, vitamin A, vitamin D, vitamin E, or potassium.

 Over time, the body slows down the creation of several different Important hormones required to keep skin elasticity and strength.
-Because of this, older people can notice exceptionally dry skin, and even thicker skin on the feet than they had when they were younger.
+Because of this, older people can notice exceptionally dry skin and even thicker skin on the feet than they had when they were younger.
 This is normal with age, but it can increase the chance of developing cracked heels.

 7. Unwanted Weight Gain